 Tayrona was established in 1964 and turned into a national park in 1969 to protect and promote ecology and archaeology; it’s of great natural and cultural importance, the pre-Hispanic Tayrona tribe called this area home and built small villages and communities here.
 Descendants of this tribe, called Koguis, plus three other groups still live here and maintain their cultures and traditions.

-Tayrona National Park can be reached by bus (COP6,000 or US$2), by car from Santa Marta, or alternatively by boat from Taganga (COP25,000 or US$8.50).
-The park entry is around COP42,000 (US$14) for foreign tourists and COP16,000 (US$5.50) for Colombian Nationals.
-Once in the park there are two options for the journey to the beach: hiking or taking a van from the entrance (COP3,000 or US$1).
+To get to Tayrona National Park, you can drive or take a bus from Santa Marta (the journey takes about an hour) or jump in a boat from Taganga.
+The entrance fee is around 60,000 Colombian pesos (roughly $15) for foreign visitors and less for Colombian nationals.
+Once in the park, there are two options for the journey to the beach: hiking or taking a van from the entrance.

 This park is spread over a large stretch of coast, so there are plenty of beaches to explore.
 After a 45-90 minute picturesque jungle hike from the entrance, you’ll arrive at a small village called Arrecifes.
 This village has restaurants, shops, accommodation and free-to-use lockers – padlocks aren’t included so bring one or buy one from a store in the park.
 Arrecifes has a beautiful beach area, but swimming is prohibited due to the strong current and huge waves.

 A 20-minute walk from Arrecifes takes you to La Piscina, another small village with a variety of accommodation and restaurants.
 Here, swimming is permitted in natural swimming pools, while La Piscina is also home to one of many coral reefs in Tayrona – perfect for snorkeling with rays, lobsters and much more.